adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 * EB CLI
 * Boto

-In this How-To we use the upload via console approach.
+In this How-To we use the upload via console approach since it doesn't require learning any AWS specific technologies.

 Steps
 =====